Why Clinical Massage

 She is trained in a wide variety of clinical modalities, including Myofascial Release, Cupping Therapy, and Orthopedic Bodywork.

-Bailey has also completed Advanced Training in Oncology Massage Therapy.
+Bailey has completed Advanced Training in Oncology Massage Therapy.
 She is also a Certified Personal Trainer through the National Academy of Sports Medicine.
+In September 2021, Bailey will be studying Manual Lymphatic Drainage using the Vodder technique.

 In 2017, Bailey watched her spa clients turn to massage for pain relief but gain only short term results.
 Frustrated with temporary solutions that didn’t last, she went into private practice, building The Supine Studio on the premise that massage needs to be customized for each client, at every visit.